dyumnin/NCG_Interview/README.md

 ## Step 5.

 Create a pull request on the original repo with your code submission.
+Once the pull request is created we will schedule the next round of interview.

+In case of any issues, raise an issue in the issue tracking system.